|vilcabamba, Loja, Ecuador|

 We are fully engaged in natural building with Earthbag/bamboo/thatch roofing.
 Soil exhausted from deforestation and over-grazing--common themes around the world--are also our challenges.

-Ecuador is currently engaged in a hot conversation regarding the possible introduction of GMO "limited research", and the possible breaking of the current constitutional ban.
+Protection of the current constitutional ban on growing Genetically Modified food is an ongoing concern.
 Thus, we are focusing on providing alternatives to GM and petro-chemical based farming.
 We have helped start an organic market that has only producer-vendors, no re-sellers as a way in insure organic-only, with a tight peer-review guarantee system, and we are active producer-vendor members.
 Our other primary focus is all aspects of wise water use.
 In our PDCs, and in our consultancy work, we are aiming at creating a model of Water Retention Landscaping in the watershed our farm is in, as incentive for our goal of reforestation for valley-wide reforestation of Vilcabamba Valley.
 Our cluster of inter-related projects and relationships is described here http://vidaverde.info/yupaichaini-network/ Our land-based community project, Yupaichani Colectiva de Tierra is described here: http://vidaverde.info/yupaichani-organic-community/

 |Central Rocky Mountain PC Institute|